mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

       ```

       1. Copy the ssh key.
-      1. Paste the ssh key here:
+      1. Paste the ssh key here (use a meaningful and descriptive folder name):

       ```bash
       vi ~/.ssh/<FOLDER_NAME>
       ```

       1. Change the permission of the file so that only you can read it:

       ```bash
       chmod 400 ~/.ssh/<FOLDER_NAME>
       ```

       1. Connect to the bastion via ssh:

       ```bash
       ssh -i ~/.ssh/<FOLDER_NAME> ubuntu@<BASTION_IP_ADDRESS>
       ```